DuskEagle/docs/v2.2/topology-patterns.md

 toc: true
 ---

-This is a library of topology patterns with setup examples and performance considerations.
-Note, this does not factor in hardware differences.
+This is doc covers common cluster topology patterns with setup examples and performance considerations.

+## Considerations

+When selecting a pattern for your cluster, the following must be taken into consideration:

+- Understand the function of a CockroachDB [leaseholder](architecture/replication-layer.html#leases).
+- Understand the impacts of the [leaseholder](architecture/life-of-a-distributed-transaction.html#leaseholder-node) on read and write activities.
+- The leaseholders are local to reader and writers within the datacenter.
+- The leaseholder migration among the datacenters is minimized by using the [partitioning feature](partitioning.html).
+- The follow-the-workload tunable setting is set properly for the workload.
+- Whether the application is designed to use the [partitioning feature](partitioning.html) or not.

+Before you select a candidate pattern for your cluster, use the following broad patterns as a starting point for discussion and discuss trades-off.
+The below describes some of the characteristics of existing catalog of patterns.

+{{site.data.alerts.callout_info}}
+This doc does not factor in hardware differences.
+{{site.data.alerts.end}}

-## Single (local) datacenter
+## Single (local) datacenter clusters

+Local deployment is a single datacenter deployment.
+The network latency among the nodes is expected to be the same, around 1ms.

 ### Basic structure for minimum resilience

 In the diagrams below:

-- `App` is an application that access CockroachDB
+- `App` is an application that accesses CockroachDB
 - `HA-Proxy` is a software based load balancer
 - 1, 2, and 3 each represents a CockroachDB node
+- The nodes are all running in a single datacenter.

 Normal operating mode: